Puspita Galih Resi

 Rahadi Marsito

 Dito is a seasoned real estate strategy and property advisor with over 15 years of experience shaping sustainable, transit-integrated, and commercially viable real estate developments across Indonesia.
-He currently serves as Director of Real Estate Advisory and Portfolio Management at Techne Praxis International, where he leads multidisciplinary initiatives tackling complex urban challenges through strategic planning, asset optimization, and infrastructure transformation.
+He works with governments, investors, and organisations to turn strategy into practical, investable outcomes across real estate, infrastructure, and urban systems.